NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

       Enable this setting to be able to configure ipv6 snooping policies.

-    - behaviours have-intersight <union> (default >10.1)
+    - behaviours have-intersight <union> (default disable)

-      This setting selects if device has the intersight feature (by default availble in NXOS >= 10.2), since the feature is by default enabled but 'hidden', i.e. a trimmed default, the NED needs to do a 'show running-config all | inc "feature intersight" to discover when it's enabled to stay in sync.
-If this is not desired, disable this setting.
+      This setting selects if device has the intersight feature (by default available in NXOS >= 10.2), since the feature is by default enabled but 'hidden', i.e. a trimmed default, the NED needs to do a 'show running-config all | inc "feature intersight" to discover when it's enabled to stay in sync.
+If this is desired, enable this setting.

-# 15. ned-settings cisco-nx developer
+# 16. ned-settings cisco-nx developer
 -------------------------------------

   Contains settings used by the NED developers.